Begin with a budget.

 Start with your home expenses.

 Before renting or purchasing a home, research the neighborhood.
-It may cost less to live in an area that is more secluded or further from downtown.
-If you are planning on leasing, find somewhere with the most utilities included as possible.
-Once you have your home established, look for ways to save around the house.
-Did you know that you can save 3% on your heating and cooling bill for the year by lowering or raising your thermostat just one degree?
+It may cost less to live in an area that is more rural or further from downtown.
+If you do choose to rent, find somewhere with as many utilities included as possible.
+Once your home is established, look for ways to save around the house.

 Are you travelling efficiently?

-If you know your car isn’t long for this world, start shopping BEFORE it breaks down.
-By waiting until the worst happens, you may not allow yourself enough time to research and choose the most cost-effective vehicle for your lifestyle.
-When purchasing a vehicle, look for something is fuel-efficient and has affordable replacement parts.
-Price comparing and looking for discounts can save hundreds a year when shopping for car insurance.
+If your car has seen better days, start shopping BEFORE it breaks down.
+By waiting for the worst to happen, you may not allow yourself enough time to research, find financing and choose the most cost-effective vehicle for your lifestyle.
+When purchasing a vehicle, look for something that is fuel efficient and has affordable replacement parts.

 Analyze your family’s healthcare needs.

 When selecting health insurance, think about the medical needs of your family.
-For example, if you have children and one has asthma, it may be best to spend more on your monthly premium for better coverage to avoid large, unexpected medical bills in the future.
-Once in a while, you may have an emergency room visit or need to see a specialist.
-Try to find financing for large medical bills from a reputable lender before they are sent to a collection agency.
-Even though you may pay interest, you will be protecting your credit history and possible judgements or garnishments in the future.
+For example, if you have children and one has asthma, it may be best to spend more on your monthly premium for better coverage to lessen the blow of large, unexpected medical bills in the future.

 Be a responsible pet owner.